-Sidney Arthur purchased his own clothes, which is more than a lot of Kinston 18-years-old are doing. and has a neat num left.
-He is going on the border a community Ch-ist- to buy "cattle" with the remainder.
+Sidney Arthur purchased his own clothes, which is more than a lot of Kinston 18-years-old are doing, and has a neat num left.
+He is going to buy "cattle" with the remainder.
 Yes, Sidney is going on a farm next year.
 He looks forward to the time with no misgiving; he is plotting and planning; there are a lot of big things to be done with little seed on a little plantation, he says.

-WANT WAGE INCREASES FOR GOV'T EMPLOYES MAN-O'-WARSMAN
+WANT WAGE INCREASES FOR GOVT EMPLOYES MAN-O'-WARSMAN